Global search

 Case updates

-The evidence in the initial trial of the Roundup Class Action ran in the Federal Court from September 2023 to October 2023.
-We are currently finalising our closing written submissions, and there will be a hearing of oral closing submissions at the end of January 2024.
+The evidence in the initial trial of the Roundup Class Action ran in the Federal Court from September 2023 to October 2023 and we presented our final oral closing submissions on 29 and 30 January 2024.
+On 25 July 2024, the Honourable Justice Lee handed down judgment in the Roundup Class Action.

 About this class action